All Star Shore

-All Star Shore is an American reality competition streaming television series that premiered on Paramount+ on June 29, 2022.
-It is a successor to Jersey Shore that features television stars from around the world as they live together in a villa in Gran Canaria, Spain, to compete for $150,000.
+All Star Shore is an American reality competition television series that premiered on June 29, 2022.
+It is a successor to Jersey Shore that features television stars from around the world as they live together in a villa and compete in party-style challenges for $150,000.

 Production

 The series was announced on February 15, 2022, when Paramount+ announced their new slate of shows.
-Shot in Spain during the COVID-19 pandemic between November and December 2021, the cast had to undergo a quarantine period before filming began.
+The first season was shot in Spain during the COVID-19 pandemic between November and December 2021, the cast had to undergo a quarantine period before filming began.

-Cast
+On August 24, 2023, it was announced that the series would move to MTV for its second season, which premiered on September 21, 2023, and featured Nicole "Snooki" Polizzi as the narrator.
+Filming for the second season took place in late February and early March of the same year in Cartagena, Colombia.